-5 Mistakes to Avoid When Designing a 3D Model for 3D Printing
+5 Mistakes To Avoid When Designing A 3D Model For 3D Printing

-We know that modeling for 3D printing can be confusing: in 3D modeling, as in 3D printing, there is no one size fits all approach.
-We all use different software, print in different materials, and not only use different printers but also different printing technologies.
+We know that modeling for 3D printing can be confusing: in 3D modeling, as in 3D printing, there is no one-size-fits-all approach.
+We all use different software, print in different materials, and not only use different printers, but also different printing technologies.
 So it’s perfectly normal to feel lost and it can sometimes seem difficult to design a perfect 3D model for 3D printing.

 That’s why we’ve put together the ultimate list of mistakes to avoid when turning a 3D model into a 3D print.
+Let’s get into it!

-1. Ignoring Material Guidelines
+1. Ignoring material guidelines

-Each and every printing material is different.
-Materials can be brittle or strong, flexible or solid, smooth or rough, heavy or light, and so on.
+Each and every 3D printing material is different.
+They can be brittle or strong, flexible or solid, smooth or rough, heavy or light, and so on.
 This also means that an object should ideally be designed for a specific material.
-For example, if you know that you want to print your 3D model in Steel, there will be specific material-related design recommendations that you need to take into account such as supporting overhanging parts, strengthening elements that are sticking out, rounding off corners, etc.
+For example, if you know that you want to print your 3D model in Steel, there will be specific material-related design recommendations that you need to take into account, such as supporting overhanging parts, strengthening elements that are sticking out, rounding off corners, etc.

 Solution: Sticking to the design rules of your material is essential for a successful print.
 Ideally, you should read the design guides before you start to work on your model.
 You can find the design guides for all of our materials here.
-Additionally, you can compare several materials directly on our comparison site.
+Additionally, you can compare several materials directly on our comparison page.

 It’s not only the basic chemical characteristics of our printing materials that are different, but also the technologies that are used for printing each of these materials.

-3. Ignoring Wall Thickness
+3. Ignoring wall thickness

 Even though you can find information about the wall thickness in the guidelines that were already mentioned, it’s worth stressing this point again.